JanRajm/Digital-electronics-1/Projekt VHDL/avg_velocity.md

 end architecture testbench;
 ```
 ![obr1](avg_velocity_waveform.PNG)
-- output value of avarage velocity for past two values of instantaneous speed
+- Output value of avarage velocity for past two values of instantaneous speed.
+- An error appears when dealing with odd number.